Girl with a Suitcase

-Girl with a Suitcase (La ragazza con la valigia) is a 1961 Italian–French romantic drama film by Valerio Zurlini starring Claudia Cardinale as a spirited but naive young woman who lives on the fluctuating good will of others.
+Girl with a Suitcase (La ragazza con la valigia, La Fille à la valise) is a 1961 romantic drama film co-written and directed by Valerio Zurlini, starring Claudia Cardinale as a spirited but naive young woman who lives on the fluctuating good will of others.
 It was shown in competition at the 1961 Cannes Film Festival.
 In 2008, the film was included in the Italian Ministry of Cultural Heritage's 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."